 Once you have your anchors set up within the HTML element, it's time to link to this.
 There are a couple of ways that you can do this!

 Open the page using the URL with the anchor attached

 Add a Button element to your page for users to click on.
 For same-page anchors, you can simply insert "#my-heading" into the URL field of the button.
 For linking to an anchor on a different page, you will need to use the full URL.

 There are a couple of reasons why your anchors may not be working correctly on your page.

-Note: Anchors do not work in our editor or on page previews.
-They only work on live pages.
+Your anchors will not work in our editor, or on page previews - these will work on the live page

 Your anchors will not link to content inside of tabs that are not currently active

 Your anchors may drop the user to a higher point in the page if the page contains a large amount of images - since lazy loading only loads images when they come into view, this means that the page height is not fully calculated until all images are loaded